braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_laws_and_regulations.md

 ### Scheduling

-please ensure you comply with the [tcpa](https://en.wikipedia.org/wiki/telephone_consumer_protection_act_of_1991) (telephone consumer protection act), which dictates that you shouldn't send messages during late hours (see the regulation's contents for exact hours). however, you shouldn't send messages that late anyway - don't you want high engagement?
+Please ensure you comply with the [Telephone Consumer Protection Act](https://en.wikipedia.org/wiki/telephone_consumer_protection_act_of_1991) (TCPA), which dictates that you shouldn't send messages during late hours (see the regulation's contents for exact hours).
+However, you shouldn't send messages that late anyway - don't you want high engagement?

 ### International

-most of these best practices apply to guidelines set forth in the united states of america. if you are reaching customers outside of u.s. regions, _please research best practices and laws in those areas_. it is always best practice to act in a way that _adheres to the most stringent regulations_, which are usually applied in the united states, canada, and countries part of the european union.
+Most of these best practices apply to guidelines set forth in the United States of America.
+If you are reaching customers outside of u.s. regions, _please research best practices and laws in those areas_.
+It is always best practice to act in a way that _adheres to the most stringent regulations_, which are usually applied in the United States, Canada, and countries part of the European Union.

 Better to be safe than sorry!